 Catering: northbound only: KFC Drive Thru, Starbucks Drive Thru

-and southbound only: Starbucks Forecourt: northbound only: BP, Marks and Spencer Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+and southbound only: Grass area behind Starbucks (by main road) Forecourt: northbound only: BP, Marks and Spencer Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine

 and southbound only: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue